dotnet/docs/docs/standard/memory-and-spans/memory-t-usage-guidelines.md

 ## Memory\<T> and the owner/consumer model

-As the [Owners, consumers, and lifetime management](#owners-consumers-and-lifetime-management) section noted, a buffer always has an owner. .NET Core supports two ownership models:
+As the [Owners, consumers, and lifetime management](#owners-consumers-and-lifetime-management) section notes, a buffer always has an owner. .NET Core supports two ownership models:

 - A model that supports single ownership.
 A buffer has a single owner for its entire lifetime.